Şehzade Ahmed Kemaleddin: Ali Suavi incident

 After the deposition of Sultan Murad on 30 August 1876, their half-brother, Sultan Abdul Hamid II ascended the throne, and Kemaleddin became second in line to the throne.
 Murad and his family were then confined to the Çırağan Palace.
 On 20 May 1878, an attempt was made to liberate Murad from the Çırağan Palace, and restore him to the throne.
 Kemaleddin and his younger half-brother Şehzade Selim Süleyman, and half-sisters, Fatma Sultan and Seniha Sultan, her husband Mahmud Celaleddin Pasha, Şevkefza Sultan, mother of Murad, and Servetseza Kadin, BaşKadin of Abdülmejid, were all involved in the plot.
 They all wanted to see the rightful Sultan on the throne.

 The relations between Sultan Abdul Hamid II and Kemaleddin were sour.
 And so, he believed that Murad should be restored to the throne.
-It is said that in the days when Abdul Hamid was a prince, Kemaleddin once ran into pressing financial difficulties.
+It is said that in the days when Abdul Hamid was a Prince, Kemaleddin once ran into pressing financial difficulties.
 He applied to the wealthy Abdul Hamid for funds and even sent over valuable objects as security for a loan.
 But Abdul Hamid replied, "I'm no petty money changer!
 Since he wants to pawn something for money, let him try the money changes in the Caviar Building!"
 Kemaleddin took offence at this, and ever afterwards relations between the two were frosty.

-During the incident Ali Suavi, the radical political opponent of Abdul Hamid's authoritarian regime stormed the palace with a band of armed refugees from the recent Russo-Turkish War (1877–1878).
+During the incident Ali Suavi, the radical political opponent of Abdul Hamid's authoritarian regime stormed the palace with a band of armed refugees from the recent Russo-Turkish War.
 Ali Suavi's men were unable to overcome the fierce resistance of the Beşiktaş police prefect, Hacı Hasan Pasha.
 The plot failed, and Ali Suavi and most of his men were killed.
 In the aftermath, security at the Çırağan Palace was tightened.
-Servetseza died a few months later, according to many poisoned by Abdülhamid II.
+Servetseza died a few months later, according to many poisoned by Abdul Hamid II.

 Personal life

 Kemaleddin's only wife was Fatma Sezadil Hanım.
-She was born in 1856 in Caucasus.
+She was born in 1856 in the Caucasus.
 They married on 23 April 1876 in the Dolmabahçe Palace.
-She was the mother of princesses Atiyetullah Sultan, and Münire Sultan.
+They had two daughters, Atiyetullah Sultan, and Münire Sultan.
 She died on 9 February 1943 in Istanbul.

-Kemaleddin was allocated apartments in the Feriye Palace, and shared the apartments of the crown prince located in the Dolmabahçe Palace with Şehzade Mehmed Reşad (future Sultan Mehmed V), after he became second in line to the throne in 1876.
-However, after the 1894 earthquake, the crown princes apartments were damaged, and two new pavilions, known as the "Hareket Pavilions", were constructed.
+Kemaleddin was allocated apartments in the Feriye Palace, and shared the apartments of the Crown Prince located in the Dolmabahçe Palace with Şehzade Mehmed Reşad (future Sultan Mehmed V), after he became second in line to the throne in 1876.
+However, after the 1894 earthquake, the Crown Princes apartments were damaged, and two new pavilions, known as the "Hareket Pavilions", were constructed.
 Kemaleddin was then given one these pavilions.
 He also owned an eighteenth-century mansion in Çengelköy in the silent hills of Bosphorus.
 Abdul Hamid then bought this estate for Prince Mehmed Vahideddin (future Mehmed VI), and registered the deed of the property in his name.